 This recipe for quinoa salad easily serves 6 people.
 It makes a healthy make-ahead side dish to bring to your next get-together as it can be served warm, room temperature or cold.

 I actually like to make this southwest quinoa lime salad bowl one day in advance, cover it and store it in the fridge overnight.
-The quinoa soaks up more of that delicious dressing while all the other ingredients have a better chance to blend together with an overnight rest in the fridge.
+The quinoa soaks up more of that delicious dressing while all the other ingredients have a better chance to blend together with an overnight rest in the fridge on the next day.

 How Long Does It Last In the Fridge